X-VPN Review 2022

-That being said, while X-VPN allows torrenting and P2P, it follows DMCA guidelines and condones illegal downloading of the copyrighted material.
+That being said, while X-VPN allows torrenting and P2P, it follows DMCA guidelines and condones the illegal downloading of copyrighted material.
 X-VPN also openly makes it clear in its DMCA policy that it will comply with copyright owners in any infringement cases.
-So, if you want torrent with X-VPN, just make sure you to download or share any copyrighted material.
+So, if you want to torrent with X-VPN, make sure you download or share any copyrighted material.

 Does X-VPN work in China?

 Well, no. Despite offering so many servers, it still doesn’t work in China.
-I tried unblocking several Chinese websites like Bilibili and none of them worked.
+I tried unblocking several Chinese websites like Bilibili, and none of them worked.
 Despite changing several of X-VPN’s proprietary protocols, I still didn’t manage to bypass the Great Firewall.
-So, if you want to access Chinese content, I highly suggest checking out PureVPN which offers actual servers in Beijing and Shanghai.
+So, if you want to access Chinese content, I highly suggest checking out ExpressVPN, which offers actual servers in Beijing and Shanghai.

 Speed – How fast is X-VPN?

 As for speeds, X-VPN is actually pretty decent.
-I played around with a lot of its servers and was quite impressed by the overall speeds it managed to deliver on my 35 Mbps test connection.
+I played around with many of its servers and was quite impressed by the overall speeds to deliver on my 35 Mbps test connection.
 First, here’s a screenshot of my default internet speeds without X-VPN connected:

 When connected to X-VPN’s Canadian server, I received around 25.4 Mbps downloading speed.
 So far, really impressed by its speeds.